UrbanCowboy/SurfaceDeploymentAccelerator/README.md

  -AdobeFlashUpdate:           Include latest Adobe Flash Player Security update, True or False.
 True is the default.

  -Office365:                  Download and install the latest monthly C2R installation of Office 365, True or False.
-True is the default.
+False is the default.

  -Device:                     Enter Surface device type to download and inject latest drivers for.
 Possible values: SurfacePro4, SurfacePro5, SurfacePro6, SurfacePro7, SurfacePro7Plus, SurfacePro8, SurfaceLaptop, SurfaceLaptop2, SurfaceLaptop3Intel, SurfaceLaptop3AMD, SurfaceLaptop4Intel, SurfaceLaptop4AMD, SurfaceLaptopGo, SurfaceLaptopStudio, SurfaceBook, SurfaceBook2, SurfaceBook3, SurfaceStudio, SurfaceStudio2, SurfaceGo, SurfaceGoLTE, SurfaceGo2, SurfaceGo3, SurfaceHub2, and Custom.
 If this parameter is not specified, SurfacePro8 is used.

  -CreateUSB:                  Create bootable USB installation when finished, True or False.
-True is the default.
+False is the default.

  -CreateISO:                  Create bootable ISO file when finished, True or False.
-False is the default.
+True is the default.
 This is useful for making imaging/scripting changes and testing quickly without needing USB keys and/or hardware to test.

  -WindowsKitInstall:          Enter target location of Windows ADK installation.
 If not specified, the path "${env:ProgramFiles(x86)}\Windows Kits\10\Assessment and Deployment Kit" will be used.